dazitzel/SignWritingLaTeX/README.md

 So why [SignWriting](http://signwriting.com/)?
 That's a little more involved but the short version is that I tried several writing systems and eventually got to a point where I couldn't record something semantically important, except for SignWriting.

-Here's the tools so far (yes I know there's only one, but I have hopes to add to this).
+Here's the tools so far.

 ## fswtotex